Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - baseline: get an audit from a respectable firm
 - publish your source code (security by obscurity is not security)
 - take MEV into account when designing your protocols.
+- MEV-resistant design patterns in your smart contracts.
+  - timelocks
+  - encryption
 ---

 ## Pause